getsentry/dotnet-assembly-alias/readme.md

 `-a` or `--assemblies-to-alias`

 Required.
-A semi-colon seperated list of assembly names to alias.
-Names ending in `*` are treased as wildcards.
+A semi-colon separated list of assembly names to alias.
+Names ending in `*` are treated as wildcards.

 ### Assemblies to exclude

 `-e` or `--assemblies-to-exclude`

 Optional.
-A semi-colon seperated list of assembly names to exclude.
+A semi-colon separated list of assembly names to exclude.

 ### Key